MapSurferNET/MapSurfer.NET-Docs/usermanual/data_sources/vector/gpx.md

 File | String | Determines a path to the the file.
 The path can also be relative to the directory where map project is stored. | Yes
 BuildSpatialIndex | Boolean | Determines whether the quadtree spatial index is created or not.
 This index improves the performance of reading data from disk.
 It requires write permissions to a corresponding folder.
 Possible values are True or False. | No

-> %!IMPORTANT NOTE!% GPX files can also be read using another data source providers such as **[OGR](usermanual/data_sources/vector/ogr.md)**.
+> %!IMPORTANT NOTE!% GPX files can also be read using another data source provider such as **[OGR](usermanual/data_sources/vector/ogr.md)**.